-Several component parts of the telemarketing Consent Requirements related to the Federal Communication Commission's Telephone Consumer Protection Act (TCPA) were amended, with sections effective May 16, 2024; October 15, 2024; November 2024 (exact date not yet available); and January 26, 2025.
+Several component parts of the telemarketing Consent Requirements related to the Federal Communication Commission's Telephone Consumer Protection Act (TCPA) were amended, with sections effective May 16, 2024; October 15, 2024; and January 26, 2025.
 Additionally, updated Federal Trade Commission recordkeeping requirements related to telemarking became effective in May 2024, with compliance required in October 2024.
 AU and USU reviewed the new regulations and implemented plans for timely compliance.